gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    {{I-D.ietf-tls-dtls13}}, AEAD limits and frequent rekeying can be achieved by sending frequent post-handshake KeyUpdate messages.
-Symmetric rekeying gives significantly less protection against key leakage than re- running Diffie-Hellman.
+Symmetric rekeying gives significantly less protection against key leakage than re-running Diffie-Hellman.
 After leakage of application_traffic_secret_N, a passive attacker can passively eavesdrop on all future application data sent on the connection including application data encrypted with